dneise/DataTakingMainPage/ManualIntervention.md

 If the telescope is parked and the Lid is closed, there is usually no problem in leaving the bias voltage on for some time.
 Go to bed and make sure to call an expert in the morning.
 There are many ways to cutting the power to this system, so an expert will find a way to kill the power here.
 No problem.

+# Stop any running script

+You can stop any currently running script by pressing the little white `X` on [any smart fact page](http://fact-project.org/smartfact/index.html).
+You can check if a script is running by asserting that `Dim Control` appears `Idle` on the [status page](http://fact-project.org/smartfact/index.html?#status)